Semen Paliy: Career

-By the end of the 1680s Semyon Paliy, however, became wary of Polish overlordship.
+By the end of the 1680s Paliy, however, became wary of Polish overlordship.
+In 1688 he contacted Left-bank hetman Ivan Mazepa with an appeal for Moscow to accept Right-bank Ukraine as a protectorate.
 In 1689 he was imprisoned by Poles after attacking Nemyriv, but regained freedom after John III Sobieski's intervention next year.
 In 1699 a new Polish king Augustus II disbanded the Cossack militia and signed a peace treaty with Ottoman Turkey.
 Cossacks were angered by this situation, and in 1702 Paliy started an open rebellion against the crown, the last of the major Cossack uprisings against the Commonwealth.
 Together with a number of other Cossack polkovnyks, Paliy and his rebels captured Bila Tserkva, Fastiv, Nemyriv and a few other towns.
 Rebellious Cossacks massacred their traditional enemies - Polish szlachta, Catholic priests and Jews - in the area they controlled.
 The rebels sent several requests to the Left-bank hetman Ivan Mazepa, as well as to Moscow, asking the Russians to help them free right-bank Ukraine from Poland, but those remained without an answer.
 On October 17, 1702, Paliy and his Cossacks were defeated by the Polish army near the town of Berdychiv and later at Nemyriv and at Verbykhy in February 1703.
 Paliy's last stand was at Bila Tserkva.

 Russian Tsar Peter I and Ukrainian hetman Ivan Mazepa, who were allied with Poland against Sweden at the time, ordered Paliy to surrender Bila Tserkva, but he and his men refused.

-Mazepa, who was wary of Paliy's radical social policies, convinced Peter I to allow him to intervene, which he successfully did, taking over major portions of right-bank Ukraine, while Poland was weakened by the invasion of Swedish king Charles XII.
+Mazepa, who was wary of Paliy's radical social policies, convinced Peter I to allow him to intervene.
+In 1704 tsar's forces under the hetman's command took over major portions of Right-bank Ukraine, while Poland was weakened by the invasion of Swedish king Charles XII.
 Fearing the popularity of Paliy, Mazepa had him exiled to Siberia in 1705.
+Paliy spent the following years in Tobolsk.

-In 1709 after Mazepa switched sides and joined the Swedes against Russia, Paliy together with other enemies of Mazepa was freed from exile.
+In 1709, after Mazepa had switched sides and joined the Swedes against Russia, Paliy together with other enemies of Mazepa was freed from exile.
 During the Battle of Poltava he fought against Mazepa and Charles XII in the ranks of Cossacks loyal to Russia.
 After the battle he continued his service in Bila Tserkva Regiment.